iluwatar/java-design-patterns-vuepress-web/README.md

 Running it locally is easy, just follow these steps:

 - Clone this repository
+- Install the dependencies `pnpm install`
-- Check out the dependencies and run build `./build.sh`
+- Prepare the content `pnpm run generate`
-- Run the local development server `npm run dev`
+- Run the local development server `pnpm run dev`
 - Access the website `http://localhost:8080/`